duarte-alex/FDM-CHALLENGE/README.md

 # FDM-CHALLENGE

-In this repository an API and database schema are implemented for a steel plant's production plans.
+This repository implements an API and database schema for a steel plant's production plans.

 ## Repository Structure